tractorcow/silverstripe-behat3/README.md

 located in the project root as `behat.yml`.

 You'll need to customize at least the `base_url` setting to match the URL where the tested SilverStripe instance is hosted locally.
 This

 Generic Mink configuration settings are placed in `SilverStripe\BehatExtension\MinkExtension`, which is a subclass of `Behat\MinkExtension\Extension`.

 Overview of settings (all in the `extensions.SilverStripe\BehatExtension\Extension` path):

- * `framework_path`: Path to the SilverStripe Framework folder.
-It supports both absolute and relative (to `behat.yml` file) paths.
  * `extensions.Behat\MinkExtension\Extension.base_url`: You will probably need to change the base URL that is used during the test process.
 It is used every time you use relative URLs in your feature descriptions.
 It will also be used by [file to URL mapping](http://doc.silverstripe.org/framework/en/topics/commandline#configuration) in `SilverStripeExtension`.